fpsom/elixir-ml-biostats-hackathon/episode-02.md

 In fact, the score during training and validation of data is much different from the final evaluation in the testing process.
 Let's discuss a little about how the parameters and hyperparameters are tuned (training and validation), and we'll talk about the final evaluation later, in the correspoding [section](#model-evaluation).

 The training of the model is basically an optimization problem.
 The main idea of optimization is to find an optimal set of parameters that minimize a specific function, called **loss function**.
-So, when validating our data and measuring the fitness of the model occured in the validation dataset, its important to use the same "metric" as used in training, in order two values to be instantly comparable.
-Hence, we use the loss function again.
+So, when validating our data and measuring the fitness of the model occured in the validation dataset, most of the times its important to use the same "metric" as used in training, in order two values to be instantly comparable.
+Hence, we often use the loss function again.
 By repeatedly training our dataset with various values for hyperparameters, we can conclude to an optimal hyperparameter-set which minimizes the loss function for the validation dataset.
 The advantage of using Python is that, for every algorithm in the `scikit-learn` package, it's provided a well-organized documentation, where the hyperparameters of the model are specified.
 There are also analytical desciptions and mathimatical stuff regarding loss functions that are automatically used when calling ML algorithms.
-Furthermore, the user can instantly calculate the value of Loss Function for the validation dataset, using the `.score()` attribute-function of almost every model-object.
+In the next episode we'll deepen more into this topic and explain some stuff concernig  **Learning curves**.
+For now, the SVM class-model in Python offers `.score()`, a gift-function that returns the mean accuracy on the given validation data and labels (this is how SVM is evaluated).

 In order to obtain some practical experience of all the things discussed, we are going to apply [SVM algorithm](#svm) in our data.
 A standard way to separate main dataset is: training set (60% of samples), validation set (20% of samples), and test set (20% of samples).
 An advantage of Breast Cancer data set is that the distribution of output labels is more or less uniform; around 50% of data are labeled as 'Benign' the rest of it as 'Malignant'.
 This gives us the benefit to determine training, validation and test dataset only once in the beginning of the process (definetely after shufflng) and not particularly worry about how representative the distributions of these subsets are (meaning how similar their distributions are to the initial one).
 In most of the cases, however, we have to be really careful about the case of representative subsets.
 A technique that is widely used to overcome this limitation is k-fold cross validation.